 The mission of the Hampden County Sheriff’s Department’s Stonybrook Stabilization & Treatment Centers is to help individuals affected by Substance Use Disorders.
 Our goal is to stabilize and allow those suffering access to treatment and to help them take the steps necessary to move toward an improved quality of life.

 The Stonybrook Stabilization & Treatment Centers recognizes there are many different pathways to recovery, and each individual determines their own way.
 Recovery from Substance Use Disorders and / or Mental Health Disorders involves a process of change by improving health and wellness, living a self-directed life, and striving to reach full potential.

-The Stonybrook Stabilization and Treatment Centers (SSTC) provide evidence-guided, trauma-informed, and family-focused detox and post-detox care operated in Ludlow, MA and Springfield, MA.
+The Stonybrook Stabilization and Treatment Centers (SSTC) provide evidence-guided, trauma-informed, and family-focused detox and post-detox care operated in Ludlow and Springfield, Massachusetts.
 Psycho-educational programs draw from proven models with SUD & CJ participants, scaled for appropriate engagement in the weeks following detox.
-The commitment lasts from 30 to 90 days, depending upon outcome of regular reviews.
+The commitment lasts from 30 to 90 days, depending upon the outcome of regular reviews.
 Our average length of stay is around 50 days.

 The Stonybrook Stabilization and Treatment Center (SSTC) at Ludlow and Springfield are committed to providing a safe, secure and structured treatment-program environment where clients can take stock in their life, make a new beginning, learn and grow.
 This is accomplished through medically monitored detoxification services, providing education and tools to affect positive change, and plans for aftercare in order to promote a healthier and more meaningful lifestyle upon return to the community.
 We strive for an environment of harmony and cooperation.